 Keep your patio furniture from blowing away with sandbag outdoor furniture weights you can buy on Amazon or make at home.
 You can also drill eye bolts into the deck and tie patio chairs to them with bungee cords.
 Use deck tie-downs if you don’t want to drill into floorboards.

 Are you tired of running after your patio chairs every time it gets windy?
-Can’t think of a way to keep them in place after arranging a perfect design?
+Can’t think of a way to keep them in place after arranging a perfect designt sewing, you can sim?

 I know exactly how to keep patio furniture from blowing away!